British Citizen Wanting to Live and Work in the USA Permanently

 Treaty trader or investor visas

-If you are travelling to the USA to either engage in trade or invest in a business, you should consider the E-1 or E-2 treaty trader or investor visas.
+If you want to live in the USA to either engage in trade or invest in a business, you should consider the E-1 or E-2 treaty trader or investor visas.

 These are nonimmigrant work visas for citizens of countries with which the United States maintains a treaty of commerce and navigation, including the UK, and will allow treaty traders and investors to enter the US for the purpose of carrying out “substantial trade” or investing a “substantial amount” of capital.